Inspiring, Connecting & Supporting: Stories, Tools & Dollars

 - RootShare news bulletins - regular email service sharing stories, resources, events, etc.

-- Group profiles - overview pages for each grantee group, seachable by state and issue area
+- Group profiles - interactive map with each grantee group, seachable by state and issue area

 - Feature stories - news articles on exciting and inspiring on-the-ground efforts across New England